 No matter how you came to believe any of the myths and big, steaming piles of bullcrap on this list, you had best divorce yourself and divest your thinking of them ricky-tick.
 The brutal arithmetic of real survival will not suffer a fool to live.

-You might be able to cheat yourself, or even cheat your buddies into believing you are more capable than you really are, but you’ll never cheat the mountain, the forest, the desert or the tundra.
+You might be able to fool yourself, or even your buddies into believing you are more capable than you really are, but you’ll never fool the mountain, the forest, the desert or the tundra.

 This list is presented in no particular order, and covers a variety of ideas and concepts that are usually taken at face value when it comes to prepping “common-sense.”
 More than a few of them are sadly ensconced in prepper canon as commandments or a given, when nothing could be further from the truth.